simon-brooke/post-scarcity/docs/Core-functions.md

 # (assoc key store)

 Public.
 Takes two arguments, a key and a store.
-The store may either be a CONS forming the head of a list formatted as an [[assoc list]], or else a VECP pointing to a HASH.
+The store may either be a CONS forming the head of a list formatted as an [assoc list](Assoc-list.html), or else a VECP pointing to a HASH.
 If the key is readable by the current user, returns the value associated with that key in the store, if it exists and is readable by the current user, else NIL.

 # (car arg)